Towards AI Forensics: Did the Artificial Intelligence System Do It?: Conclusions

 \section{Conclusions}

-This work has discussed identifying AI systems and their motives as part of forensic work.
-Investigating AI systems provides new opportunities and possibilities for analysis based on input-responses such as utilizing model activation patterns and analyzing input-output behavior based on generated data.
-But AI systems also provide ample opportunities for hiding evidence such as deletion of data or models and resetting of states.
+We conceptualized AI forensics and identified malicious AI systems as part of forensic work based on two case studies leveraging layer activations in the grey box model.
+Forensic work poses novel challenges to investigators, and AI systems provide ample opportunities for hiding evidence, such as obfuscating computational patterns.
+Techniques from emerging areas in AI, such as reverse engineering, explainability, adversarial analysis, and testing, play an integral part in the investigation, but often require adjustment for forensic work.
 Thus, the `cat-and-mouse' game between attackers and forensic experts has just begun.